Applications for 2023 LINC Grants are Now Open

-In light of the global public health crisis, Alumni have the option to conduct their LINC collaborations in in-person, virtual, or hybrid formats.
-Fellowship Alumni from all cohort years are eligible to apply for LINC grants of up to $4,000 for in-person collaborations in one partner’s home country or up to $2,700 for virtual or hybrid collaborations.
+Fellowship Alumni from all cohort years are eligible to apply for LINC grants of up to $4,000 for in-person collaborations in one partner’s home country or up to $2,700 for hybrid collaborations.
 Applicants and collaboration activities must be based in Sub-Saharan Africa.
-LINC-funded collaborations may not exceed four weeks.
+LINC-funded collaborations may not exceed four weeks

 Some examples of successful LINC collaborations include: